 Closely monitor growth (weight and height) in lisdexamfetamine dimesylate capsules-treated pediatric patients.
 Patients who are not growing or gaining height or weight as expected may need to have their treatment interrupted.
 Lisdexamfetamine dimesylate capsules are not approved for use in pediatric patients below 6 years of age [see Use in Specific Populations (8.4)].

 CNS stimulants, including lisdexamfetamine dimesylate capsules, used to treat ADHD are associated with peripheral vasculopathy, including Raynaud's phenomenon.
 Signs and symptoms are usually intermittent and mild; however, sequelae have included digital ulceration and/or soft tissue breakdown.
-Effects of peripheral vasculopathy, including Raynaud's phenomenon, were observed in post-marketing reports and at the therapeutic dosages of CNs stimulants in all age groups throughout the course of treatment.
+Effects of peripheral vasculopathy, including Raynaud's phenomenon, were observed in post-marketing reports and at the therapeutic dosages of CNS stimulants in all age groups throughout the course of treatment.
 Signs and symptoms generally improved after dosage reduction or discontinuation of the CNS stimulant.

 Careful observation for digital changes is necessary during lisdexamfetamine dimesylate capsules treatment.
 Further clinical evaluation (e.g., rheumatology referral) may be appropriate for lisdexamfetamine dimesylate capsules-treated patients who develop signs or symptoms of peripheral vasculopathy.